martinratinaud/work-with-me/readme.md

 - Surf
 - Life hacks
 - Permaculture
-- Aquaponics and more generally autonomy
+- Aquaponics and more generally self-sufficiency

 ## Readings